yiisoft/docs/016-security-workflow.md

 # 016 - Security workflow

-Security issues are typically sent via [security form](https://www.yiiframework.com/security).
+Security issues are typically sent via [a security form](https://www.yiiframework.com/security).

-In case an issue is reported directly to a public page such as repository issue or a forum topic, get me message and delete the issue.
-Say thanks to the reporter and point to security form for next time.
+If an issue is reported directly to a public page such as repository issue or a forum topic, get the message and delete the issue.
+Say thanks to the reporter and point to the security form for next time.

 ## Verify